 It may take time for you to become comfortable with using CPAP.
 If you can't get used to it, talk to your doctor.
 You might be able to try another type of mask or make other adjustments.

 CPAP is the most effective nonsurgical treatment for obstructive sleep apnea.
-It is the first treatment choice and the most widely used.
+It is the first treatment choice for adults and the most widely used.

 Problems that may occur with CPAP include:

 You can expect mild discomfort in the morning when you first start using CPAP.
 Talk with your doctor if you don't feel comfortable after a few days.